 - Back and Biceps

 Now, you can probably guess what you’ll be doing in this phase from the title.
-That’s right, you’re going to be bulking.
+That’s right; you’re going to be bulking.
 This is good news for all you guys out there!
 This phase is six weeks long, so twice as long as the build phase.
 You’ll also only be doing five workouts a week instead of six.
-But don’t let this fool you, even though you have an extra rest day, doesn’t mean it’s going to be easier.
+But don’t let this fool you, even though you have an extra rest day, doesn’t mean it’s going to be more comfortable.
 You’ll be happy you have that extra rest day when you try the program and find out for yourself.
 This phase contains five new workouts:

 This phase is different from the build phase, in that workouts don’t target more than one muscle group at a time.
-For example, instead of hitting chest and triceps in the same workout like you would in the build phase, you only hit chest in the bulk phase.
+For example, instead of hitting chest and triceps in the same workout as you would in the build phase, you only hit chest in the bulk phase.
 I also recommend reevaluating your daily caloric intake before starting this phase.
-If you’re gaining weight too quickly (more than half a pound per week), then you should decrease your calories so you don’t gain too much fat.
+If you’re gaining weight too quickly (more than half a pound per week), then you should decrease your calories, so you don’t gain too much fat.
 This is a mistake that I see a lot of people make during this program.

 This is the final phase of this program but is considered by many to be the hardest phase out of the three.
 This phase is three weeks long and contains significantly more cardio workouts than the first two phases.
-This is the phase that you’re really going to see the most changes in.
+This is the phase that you’re going to see the most changes in.
 This phase rounds off the program by helping you get rid of the fat that you put on in the bulking phase, to reveal that six pack that you’ve always wanted.
 In this phase, you’ll have three primary workouts:

 - Total body